 The Best Colleges for Deaf and Hard of Hearing Students

-The five colleges listed below are the best colleges for deaf and hard-of-hearing students.
-That said, we recommend consulting with a disability counselor at each prospective school to get a comprehensive understanding of all offered accommodations.
-This information will help students and their families determine which choice is best for them.
+The six colleges listed below are the best colleges for deaf and hard-of-hearing students.
+That said, we recommend consulting with a disability counselor at each prospective school to comprehensively understand all offered accommodations.
+This information will help students and their families determine their best choice.

 Gallaudet University